NREL/reVX/reVX/least_cost_xmission/README.md

 ### Build friction and barriers layer
 An example Jupyter notebook for building the friction and barrier layers can be found in the `examples/least_cost_paths` directory of this repository.

-### Locally run a AOSWT analysis for a single SC point, plot the results, and save to a GeoPackage
+### Locally run an offshore analysis for a single SC point, plot the results, and save to a GeoPackage
 This example uses `contextily` to add a base map to the plot, but is not required.
-AOSWT needs an aggregation "resolution" of 118.
+Offshore needs an aggregation "resolution" of 118.

 ```
 import contextily as cx